elasticsearchexporter

 Setting a document id dynamically

-The logs_dynamic_id setting allows users to set the document ID dynamically based on a log record attribute.
-Besides the ability to control the document ID, this setting also works as a deduplication mechanism, as Elasticsearch will refuse to index a document with the same ID.
+The logs_dynamic_id and traces_dynamic_id settings allow users to set the document ID dynamically based on log record, span, or span event attributes.
+Besides the ability to control the document ID, these settings also work as a deduplication mechanism, as Elasticsearch will refuse to index a document with the same ID.

-The log record attribute elasticsearch.document_id can be set explicitly by a processor based on the log record.
+For logs, the log record attribute elasticsearch.document_id can be set explicitly by a processor based on the log record.
+For traces, the span attribute elasticsearch.document_id (or span event attribute for span events) can be set explicitly by a processor based on the span or span event.

-As an example, the transform processor can create this attribute dynamically:
+As an example, the transform processor can create this attribute dynamically for logs:

 processors: